coderefinery/template-contributing-exercise/random-text.md

 intelligent eyes a puzzled concern that was very ludicrous, which had the effect of bringing me to my senses.
-A brown bear, too, it would seem, had been a spectator of the show I had made of myself, for I had gone but a few yards when I started one from a thicket of brush.
+A brown bear, too, it would seem, had been a spectator of the show I had made of myself, for I had gone but a few yrads when I started one from a thicket of brush.
 He evidently considered me dangerous, for he ran away very fast, tumbling over the tops of the tangled manzanita bushes in his haste.
-Carlo drew back, with his ears depressed as if afraid, and kept looking me in the face, as if expecting me to pursue and shoot, for he had seen many a bear battle in his day.
+Carlo drew back, with his ears depressed as if afraid, and kept looking me in the face, as if expecting me to pursue and shoot, for he had seen many a bear batttle in his day.

-Following the ridge, which made a gradual descent to the south, I came at length to the brow of that massive cliff that stands between Indian Cañon and Yosemite Falls, and here the far-famed valley came suddenly into view throughout almost its whole extent.
+Following the ridge, which made a gardual descent to the south, I came at length to the brow of that massive cliff that stands between Indian Cañon and Yosemite Falls, and here the far-famed valley came suddenly into view throughout almost its whole extent.
 The noble walls—sculptured